ethereum/EIPs/EIPS/eip-1.md

 #### Draft

 The first formally tracked stage of an EIP in development.
-An EIP is merged by an EIP Editor into the EIP repository when it meets some initial requirements: It should be technically sound, the Title and Preamble must be correct, and all included Sections should be readable.
-Problems with language like spelling, grammar, markup, etc. are only considered warnings.
+An EIP is merged by an EIP Editor into the EIP repository when it meets some initial requirements: It should be technically sound, the title and preamble must be complete and descriptive, and required sections must be present and readable (but not necessarily complete.)
+Problems with language like spelling, grammar, etc. are only considered warnings.

 #### Review